w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 Weights are a fixed set of numbers that are used in Substrate-based chains to manage the time it takes to validate a block.
 Each transaction has a base weight that accounts for the overhead of inclusion (e.g. signature verification) and a dispatch weight that accounts for the time to execute the transaction.
-All weights, even the base weight, is are a measure of time taken to execute on some standard hardware.
+All weights, even the base weight, are a measure of time taken to execute on some standard hardware.

 The runtime